 The commonest use of coriander seed is in curry powders, where it is the bulkiest constituent, often rough ground in India to give a crunchy texture.
 The seeds can be likewise used in stews and soups.
 They blend well with smoked meats and game and feature in traditional English black pudding recipes and Italian mortadella sausage.

 Coriander is an ingredient of Garam Masala, pickling spices and pudding spices and is used in cakes, breads and other baked foods.
 Sugared comfits made from the seeds are a traditional sweetmeat and breath sweetener.
 Taklia, a popular Arab spice mixture, is coriander and garlic crushed and fried.
 Coriander with cumin is a common combination and features in falafel and in the Egyptian appetiser dukka, which consists of those spices plus sesame seeds, hazelnuts, salt and pepper, roasted and crushed.

-Coriander goes well with ham and pork, especially when orange is included.
-It enhances fish dishes and, with other spices, may form a delicious coating rubbed into the scored flesh and grilled.
-Try frying a few seeds with sausages to add an unusual flavour.
+Coriander goes well with orange.
+It enhances fish dishes and, with other spices, may form a delicious coating rubbed into the food and grilled.
 Coriander complements chilli and is included in many chilli recipes, such as harissa, the hot North African red pepper sauce.
 It may be added to cream or cottage cheese.